This edition is out of date. Please refer to the latest editon for accurate information.

 HPS 2501 is a graduate survey of recent work in Philosophy of Science, intended to introduce students to the concepts and theories of the discipline.

-The HPS 2502/2503 combination is a two-term history of science sequence that deals especially with primary source material in a topical manner.
+The HPS 2502/2503 combination is a two-term history of science sequence.
 The sequence is not intended as a survey of history of science and is designed so that either seminar in the sequence can be taken first.
-The content of the seminars will vary from year to year, but 2502 addresses the history of the life sciences and medicine and 2503 addresses the history of the physical sciences and mathematics.
+The content of the seminars will vary from year to year, but 2502 addresses the history of ancient sciences and 2503 addresses the history of modern science.

 HPS students are required to register for HPS 2497 in their second and fourth years, or the years in which they are teaching assistants and independent instructors for the first times.
 This seminar replaces the previously required departmental teaching practicum (HPS 2497) and FACDEV 2200 components of the HPS graduate program.
 Each year it is taken, the course is 1 credit per term (for both terms).
 The course is taken for an S grade.

 HPS 2902 (Pre MA Directed Study) and HPS 3902 (Advanced Directed Study) are to be used as actual courses that will require instructor supervision.
-They can be used to fill special needs.
+They can be used to fill special needs under special circumstances.
+Students are strongly encouraged to take regularly listed courses, not directed study courses.
+Directed Study courses must have a syllabus and a statement regarding how the course grade will be assessed.
 The Dean's office now allows Directed Study courses to be subtitled which will allow transcripts to be more descriptive.

 HPS 2999 is to be used when preparing work for a prospectus meeting.